PajaspaceNet/PajaspaceNet/README.md

 ## Hi there 👋

+👋 Hi, I'm Paja!
+Welcome to PajaspaceNet.

-- 🔭 I’m currently working on DevOps staff with Bash ,Python This is my business profile.
+🔭 I’m currently working on DevOps automation with Bash & Python.

-  We manage multiple GitHub profiles for development, testing, etc., and this one is dedicated to showcasing my work and   projects.

-   ## 👋 Hi, I'm Paja and you are on the PajaspaceNet

 💻 Automation enthusiast | Python & Bash scripting | Learning AWS | Preparing for AWS Certified Solutions Architect – Associate (SAA-C03).🌟

+💼 This is my business profile.
+We manage multiple GitHub profiles for development, testing, and production.
+This profile is dedicated to showcasing my work and projects.

 ## 🚀 Interests
 - Automating daily tasks using  Bash and Python